chronosis/uuid-apikey/README.md

  * API Keys are ideal for readable transports where they may be manually entered by a human and fonts may cause confusion.

  For example, Base64 encoded values can be problematic when a human tried to type them in and Base32-Crockford API Keys avoid this by doing the following:
-   * API Keys have no lower case values.
-The API Key parser handles all lower-case values as their upper-case equivalent. *(e.g. `a` ≡ `A`)*
+   * API Keys have no lower-case characters.
+The API Key parser handles all lower-case characters as their upper-case equivalent. *(e.g. `a` ≡ `A`)*
    * API Keys do not use tricky characters that can be confused in some fonts.
-The parser handled confusing characters as the same value.
+The parser handled confusing characters as the same values.
      * the letters `O`, `o`, and the number `0`
      * the letters `L`, `l`, `I`, `i`, and the number `1`
    * API Keys do not use the letter `U` which could inadvertently lead to common English profanities.